-The electrical energy produced at power stations is transferred through transmission lines.
-Then, distributed to substations by primary distribution.
-Finally to domestic consumers through secondary distribution.
-Homes and small premises are connected with single-phase power.
-But usually, we find that three-phase power is more preferred over single-phase power.
-The three-phase machinery is more adequate than a single-phase.
-Let us discuss in detail regarding what is a phase, how many phases are practically used, what are the key differences between the 1 phase and 3 phase in this article.
+The transmission of electrical energy which is received from power stations can be done through transmission lines.
+After that, it is supplied to substations through the main distribution.
+At last for domestic consumers, it is supplied through secondary distribution.
+The single-phase power is used in small premises as well as homes.
+But generally, 3-phase power is mostly used over 1-phase power because 3-phase machinery is more sufficient than a 1-phase.
+Let us discuss an overview of what is a phase, how many phases are practically used, what are the key differences between the 1 phase and 3 phase in this article.

 What is a Phase?